GENERAL REQUIREMENTS

 testing requirement.

-Identification – Individual identification of each animal shall be by an ear tattoo or official metal or plastic tag.
-A
+SHEEP – Identification – Individual identification of each animal shall be by an ear tattoo or official metal or plastic

 Market Lambs

-All wethers must be slick shorn (show ring ready) before weigh-in so that show lamb fungus can be identified.
+All market lambs must be (show ring ready) before weigh-in so that show lamb fungus can be identified.

 ILLINOIS SHEEP